MichaelCombs28/grid-starter/README.md

 # Grid-starter
 Grid-starter is a minimalist way to add a grid system to your project.
-Grid-starter includes 4 media querys and normalize built in!
+Grid-starter includes 4 customizable media querys.

 Check out <http://combs.ninja/grid-starter> for documentation.